-For the categories that have a waitlist (other than Traditional Community Solar), projects will be selected from the waitlist in the established waitlist order.
+- from the top of the waitlist at the last open block pricing.
+A project will be considered submitted when the batch to which that application belongs is submitted and payment for that batch is initiated.
+Waitlists of projects will carry over to the following Program/Delivery year. - 2.
+For the categories that have a waitlist, projects will be selected from the waitlist in the established waitlist order.
 Those selections will occur if/when project(s) in that Group/category that previously received the Program Administrator's recommendation for a REC Contract withdraw or are otherwise removed from the Program, thus opening up capacity.
 This may not be a one-to-one relationship by number of projects; in general, sufficient capacity must be vacated by withdrawn projects to accommodate a project coming off the waitlist.

 Example: A 2 MW project that previously was selected for a REC Contract withdraws from the ABP.
-The sizes of the next projects on the waitlist are, in queue order, 600 kW, 800 kW, and 700 kW.
-The 600 kW project and the 800 kW project would be selected off the waitlist, taking up 1.4 MW of the newly vacated capacity.
-The 700 kW project would remain on the waitlist because its selection would cause the remaining 600 kW of available capacity to be exceeded.
-The 700 kW project would not be skipped over in favor of selecting a waitlist project <=600 kW.
-Rather, the 600 kW of available capacity would remain open until additional projects withdrew to open up sufficient capacity to accommodate the 700 kW project.
+The sizes of the next projects on the waitlist are, in queue order, $600 \, kW$, $800 \, kW$, and $700 \, kW$.
+The $600 \, kW$ project and the $800 \, kW$ project would be selected off the waitlist, taking up $1.4 \, MW$ of the newly vacated capacity.
+The $700 \, kW$ project would remain on the waitlist because its selection would cause the remaining $600 \, kW$ of available capacity to be exceeded.
+The $700 \, kW$ project would ${\bf not}$ be skipped over in favor of selecting a waitlist project <= $600 \, kW$.
+Rather, the $600 \, kW$ of available capacity would remain open until additional projects withdrew to open up sufficient capacity to accommodate the $700 \, kW$ project.

-- 2. Once a project is selected off the waitlist, it will receive the REC pricing associated with the block of capacity for the Group/category combination it will utilize and the Approved Vendor will be given 10 business days to accept or decline the selection.
-If it declines, the next project(s) on the waitlist (subject to available capacity) would be selected along the same terms (10 business days to accept or decline) with this process repeated as necessary until the available capacity is filled (again, subject to available capacity). - 3.
+- 3. Once a project is selected off the waitlist, it will receive the REC pricing associated with the block of capacity for the Group/category combination it will utilize and the Approved Vendor will be given 10 business days to accept or decline the selection.
+If it declines, the next project(s) on the waitlist (subject to available capacity) would be selected along the same terms (10 business days to accept or decline) with this process repeated as necessary until the available capacity is filled (again, subject to available capacity). - 4.
 Projects may, but are not required to, remain in the interconnection queue (i.e., maintain a valid interconnection agreement with the applicable utility) to maintain their place on the waitlist.
 This includes projects that are forced from the utility interconnection queue due to the utility's queue management process, including, but not limited to, being forced to pay a potentially nonrefundable deposit to remain in the queue, or incurring other costs to remain on the waitlist.
-Any project that has exited the interconnection queue must provide proof that it has reapplied for interconnection as a condition of its selection off of the waitlist.
+Any project that is required to have a valid interconnection agreement as part of its Part I application that has exited the interconnection queue must provide proof that it has reapplied for interconnection as a condition of its selection off of the waitlist.
 Any project that declines a utility interconnection restudy, declines to pay a potentially nonrefundable deposit to remain in the queue, or otherwise takes an action that pre-emptively removes itself from the utility interconnection queue rather than wait for involuntary removal will be deemed to have been removed from the queue involuntarily.
-Such projects will remain eligible for selection off of the waitlist. - 4.
-For Traditional Community Solar projects, Public Act 102-0662/CEJA allocated 250 MW (30% or 75 MW to Group A, and 70% or 175 MW to Group B) of Adjustable Block Program capacity to Approved Vendors (including affiliates) having waitlisted ABP community solar applications in proportion to the capacity of their waitlisted applications that met the following requirements: were eligible for the April 2019 lottery,9 were on the ABP community solar waitlist as of December 31, 2020, and were active on December 14, 2021 (Part I status remained verified).
-A 500 kW minimum was applied to each Approved Vendor across both Groups (A and B) in aggregate and on a pro rata basis if an Approved Vendor had capacity on the waitlist of both Groups.
-Additionally, each Approved Vendor was subject to a 20% maximum of each Group.
+Such projects will remain eligible for selection off of the waitlist.